 Overall, the Marsh Island Hydrologic Restoration Project is in good condition with most features still functioning as designed after repair.
 However, as noted above, there are a few areas of concern that if left unattended, could lead to more serious problems occurring.
-CPRA and the USACE do not intend to pursue maintenance at this time due to limited funding and the willingness of the CWPPRA program to award further funding to support the proposed maintenance.
+CPRA and the USACE do not intend to pursue maintenance prior to project end of life due to limited funding and the willingness of the CWPPRA program to award further funding to support the proposed maintenance.